 This alarm detects products of combustion using photoelectric technology.
 Ten (10) years after the unit was installed, this unit will automatically alert you that it is time to replace the unit.
 This is called "End of Unit Life" mode.
-See Troubleshooting Guide.
+See Trouble-shooting Guide.

 To help identify the date to replace the unit, a label has been affixed to the side of the alarm.
 Write the "Install date" in the space provided, and then write in the "Replace by" date (10 years from initial power up) in permanent marker on the label prior to installing the unit.
-NOTE: AC power must be connected to obtain the full 10 year battery and unit life.